A Man Called Ove (En man som heter Ove)

 Released by Thunderbird Releasing

-Adapted from Frederik Backman's novel of the same title and nominated for two Academy Awards, including Best Foreign language Film, Rolf Lassgard reigns supreme as the pain-in-the arse, nothing's right, avoid that man.
-Flashbacks of the younger Ove's (Filip Berg) life and tragedies that made him the bitter, middle-aged supremo, slot in with ease.
-A blend of melodrama and a touch of black comedy but the final add-on sentimental touch is a bit too sugary.
+Adapted from Frederik Backman's novel of the same title and nominated for two Academy Awards, including Best Foreign language Film, Rolf Lassgard reigns supreme as Ove, the pain-in-the arse, nothing's right, avoid that man.
+Flashbacks of the younger Ove's (Filip Berg) life and tragedies that made him top of the bitter, middle-aged tree, slot in with ease.
+A blend of melodrama and a touch of black comedy but the final add-on sentimental touch maybe a bit too sugary for some.